mejhana/mejhana.github.io/content/authors/admin/_index.md

       Courses: Machine Vision, Computer Graphics, Image Processing, Machine Learning in Visual Computing, Acquisition and Processing of 3D Geometry, Inverse Problems in Imaging, Computational Modelling for Biomedical Imaging and Machine Learning in Medical Imaging

-      Thesis Project: Q-MoGraph—a program that uses the motions generated from a generative model like VQ-VAE sampled using a transformer to generate new motions that follow a user-defined path while performing specific actions.
+      Thesis Project: Q-MoGraph—Generated a motion sequence of a 3D character following a user-defined path while performing specific actions like "walking" or "ballet" using the motion graph algorithm by Kovar et al. (2002) and a T2M-GPT (a multi-modal text-to-motion model; vector qualitised-variational autoencoder (VQ-VAE) mapped to a transformer) model by Zhang et al. (2023)

     button:
       text: 'Read Thesis'